Current Update (Fall 2023)

 Key Features of the Conceptual Plan

-The current version of the plan is the product of a multi-year process incorporating extensive public feedback, consultation with a world-renowned trail design firm, and hundreds of hours of ground-truthing by community volunteers.
+The trail plan ECTA developed was the product of a multi-year process incorporating extensive public feedback, consultation with a world-renowned trail design firm, and hundreds of hours of ground-truthing by community volunteers.

-The proposed trail system employs a “hub and cluster” design that provides multiple routes of different trail styles and challenges that diverge and converge at various hubs located throughout the system.
+The proposed trail system employed a “hub and cluster” design that provides multiple routes of different trail styles and challenges that diverge and converge at various hubs throughout the system.
 This allows different users to tailor their trail experience and length to their mood on any given day.

 For instance, ECTA recommends that Ojitos be a climbing trail shared by hikers, bikers, and horses.
 To persuade bikers NOT to descend on Ojitos, we propose Tea Time Trail, which would have small features (berms, roll-overs, etc.) that would be attractive to bikers, giving horses and hikers relief from sharing Ojitos with faster-descending bikes.

-In order to alleviate pressure on the single USFS trailhead in the area (El Nogal) and the Town of Taos Youth and Family Center, which is the trailhead of the Outward Link Trail that connects to the Ojitos Trail, the plan calls for the addition of 2 new parking areas and trailheads.
-One is suggested to be a mid-trail system, located off Maestas road, and the others located on Forest Road 437 along the Rio Chiquito, catering to equestrians.
+To alleviate pressure on the single USFS trailhead in the area (El Nogal) and the Town of Taos Youth and Family Center, which is the trailhead of the Outward Link Trail that connects to the Ojitos Trail, the plan calls for the addition of 2 new parking areas and trailheads.
+One was suggested to be a mid-trail system, located off Maestas road, and the others located on Forest Road 437 along the Rio Chiquito, catering to equestrians.
 A legal mid-system trailhead somewhere off Maestas would alleviate private property trespassing, giving the community access to the forest while respecting personal property.

-Over the last several years the Talpa Ridge Conceptual Trail Plan has been presented to numerous community groups (Taos Saddle Club, Lions Club, Rotary Club, and neighborhood associations, etc.) through multiple open community meetings both in person and online to attain input.
-ECTA has adjusted this conceptual trail plan significantly during its development to incorporate constructive input, avoid sensitive areas, and limit development near private homes.
+During ECTA’s multi-year process, the Talpa Ridge Conceptual Trail Plan was been presented to numerous community groups (Taos Saddle Club, Lions Club, Rotary Club, and neighborhood associations, etc.) through multiple open community meetings both in person and online to attain input.
+ECTA adjusted this conceptual trail plan significantly during its development to incorporate constructive input, avoid sensitive areas, and limit development near private homes.

 Frequently Asked Questions